Clinical Investigator Track

-The Department of Medicine has a partnership with the Department of Public Health Sciences that allows one upper-level resident to obtain a department-subsidized Master of Science in Clinical Research degree by the end of their third year.
-Residents chosen for the Clinical Investigator (CI) Track begin classes during their PGY-2 year, while maintaining their continuity clinic responsibilities.
+The Department of Medicine has a partnership with the Department of Public Health Sciences that allows one upper-level resident to obtain a department-sponsored Master of Science in Clinical Research degree.
+Residents chosen for the Clinical Investigator (CI) Track complete a one year accelerated master’s degree program (31 credits) during their PGY-2 year, while maintaining their continuity clinic responsibilities.
 Interested applicants must take the In-Service Training Exam as a PGY-1 and score in the 50th percentile to be eligible for application to this program.

 The clinical investigator (CI) track has given me the skills, experience, and mentorship necessary to pursue academic medicine after residency.
 As part of the CI track, I studied epidemiology, statistics, and database management to obtain a Masters in Clinical Research.
 I applied these skills to design and execute several clinical research projects.
 These projects included an examination of a cell biomarker in interstitial lung disease, a study of self-reported symptom severity in chronic obstructive lung disease, and an analysis of factors leading to poor outcomes for patients in the MICU.
 Through the CI track, these research projects and my career development were supported by the entire Division of Pulmonary & Critical Care Medicine.
 For these reasons, I highly recommend UVA’s CI track to any prospective internal medicine candidate interested in research and academic medicine.